vmsmith/vmsmith.github.io/content/blog/251212-architecting-moneypenny.md

 summary: "Moving on to the actual creation of Moneypenny"
 ---

-I have reached a point with the Hugo website where "better is the enemy of good enough," and it's time to move on to the actual creation of Moneypenny.
-I will continue to tweak Hugo as necessary when the need for new functionality arises.

-So today I developed a first iteration of a high-level view of the system architecture.
+I developed a first iteration of a high-level view of the system architecture.
 It identifies the major components:

 * Presentation Layer
 * Orchestration Layer